-If you’re in a bit of a fix there’s nothing like someone with local knowledge to help you out.
-This is especially true if you’re a ship’s master, far from your home port.
+If you’re in a situation and struggling to navigate your way through it, there’s nothing like someone with local knowledge to help you out.
+This is especially true if you’re a ship’s master far from your home port.

 That’s why Britannia has a local office or correspondent in all the major ports of the world.
 Some of these correspondents are for the exclusive use of our Members; and, in a number of ports, the local office is owned by us, also providing an exclusive service for Britannia Members.